JCU Logo Full 512 Blue

 "The program enriched me mostly because it taught me new methodological approaches.
 It prepared me as a young scholar as I apply to Ph.D. programs."

-If you are from the United States or another country that is not a member of the European Union, you need a study visa to be able to study at JCU.
-The visa is mandatory by Italian law and must be obtained before you arrive.
-Students who have EU or Swiss citizenship do not need a study visa.
+If you plan to study for a semester or longer, are from the United States or another country that is not a member of the European Union, you need a student visa before entering Italy.
+A student visa is mandatory by Italian law and must be obtained before you arrive.
+Applying for a student visa is a completely separate process from applying to John Cabot University.
+During the summer sessions, citizens of the United States or other countries do not need a study visa, as students may stay in Italy for under 90 days without a visa.

 JCULogo1 (1)